TOOL OF THE DAY: Right of First Refusal Does it feed the narcissist ego?

 CATEGORY: Family Law Statutes

-The Right of First Refusal is a contractual agreement common in divorce decrees that requires a parent to permit the other parent to care for the child when they cannot.
+The Right of First Refusal in child custody or sometimes the First Right of Refusal in child custody is a contractual agreement common in divorce decrees that requires a parent to permit the other parent to care for the child when they cannot.
 The “Right of First Refusal” like “best interest” sounds great in theory but in practice its far less great.
 Sadly, the Right of First Refusal is often used as a tool by parents with narcissistic tendencies to manipulate and control the targeted parent.
 It is important to keep in mind that parents get divorced because their values began to diverge enough to cause them to divorce.

-The essential questions to ask regarding the Right of First Refusal are:
+The essential questions to ask regarding the Right of First Refusal in child custody are:

 - why would you want your child to be cared for by someone who does NOT share your values during your time?